Stjaertfena/lab-2-undoing-changes/README.md

   ```
   Notice that you are now 4 commits ahead and 4 behind at the same time.

-1. Try publishing your change using a regular `push` and notice the feedback given by the terminal
+1. Try publishing your change using a regular `push` and notice the feedback given by the terminal.

 1. Since you've rewritten a public history, it now needs to be forcefully overwritten on the remote server. **THIS IS A DESTRUCTIVE OPERATION - only perform this on branches you control!** Use below command to forcefully overwrite the remote branch.
   ```